 Festival of Ideas 2014

-The Faculty is holding a full week of events for this year's University Festival of Ideas.
+The Faculty held a full week of events for this year's University Festival of Ideas.

 On Thursday 19 June 2014 Pauline Rose (pictured below), Professor of International Education at the Faculty of Education and previously director of the EFA Global Monitoring Report, gave a seminar in the Faculty’s Donald McIntyre Building about the 2013/14 Education for All Global Monitoring Report published by UNESCO.
 Vice Chancellor Leszek Borysiewicz opened the event, stressing the importance of education, saying: